Manitoba Mineral Sector Profile

 - Manitoba’s effective mining tax rate is ranked fourth in Canada according to the PricewaterhouseCoopers 2013 Canadian mining tax report.

-- In 2013, Manitoba ranked as the second best jurisdiction in Canada to invest in petroleum exploration and development, as rated by oil industry executives in the Fraser Institute's ‘Global Petroleum Survey’.
-For the previous four years, Manitoba ranked as the best (2009, 2010, 2012) or second-best (2011) nationally.
+- In 2014, Manitoba ranked as the second best jurisdiction in Canada to invest in petroleum exploration and development, as rated by oil industry executives in the Fraser Institute's ‘Global Petroleum Survey’.
+For the previous five years, Manitoba ranked as the best (2009, 2010, 2012) or second-best (2011, 2013) nationally.

 Manitoba Mineral Resources